rapidexpert/The-Way-We-Work/environment/ipython_notebook.md

 ipython notebook --pylab inline --notebook-dir='/path/to/directory/where/ipython_notebooks/live'
 ```

-this command will automatically open a browser window pointing the the local server where iPython notebook is running
+this command will automatically open a browser window pointing the the local server where iPython notebook is running.
+If you plan to automate this process, bookmark this page before doing so.

 ### Automatically start iPython Notebook when you boot up your mac
-Before you start this process, you'll need to know the absolute path to ipython.
+Before you start this process, make sure ipython notebook is working for you by running through the steps in the previous section.
+You'll also need to know the absolute path to ipython.
 You can find this by opening Terminal and running
 ```
 which python
 ```